weterpoo/IlliniStudent/backend/backend ReadMe.md

    $ mysql -u root -p
    ```

-   Creates the studentdb database
+   Create the studentdb database
    ```
    $ CREATE DATABASE studentdb;
    ```

-   Tells mysql to use the studentdb (need this command to create the table in the right place
+   Tell mysql to use the studentdb (need this command to create the table in the right place
    ```
    USE studentdb;
    ```

-   Creates the userinfo table
+   Create the userinfo table
    ```
    $ CREATE TABLE userinfo(username VARCHAR(20) NOT NULL, useremail VARCHAR(40) NOT NULL, userpass VARCHAR(30) NOT NULL, usernetid VARCHAR(25) NOT NULL, usermajor VARCHAR(25), usergrad DATE);
    ```

-   Creates the checkuser@localhost user
+   Create the checkuser@localhost user
    ```
    $ CREATE USER 'checkuser'@'localhost' IDENTIFIED BY 'ch3ckEDl0CAL';
    ```

-   Creates the authorized@locahost user
+   Create the authorized@locahost user
    ```
    $ CREATE USER 'authorized'@'localhost' IDENTIFIED BY 'aCep0ted0dd';
    ```

-   Grants all permissions on everything under studentdb to authorized@localhost
+   Grant all permissions on everything under studentdb to authorized@localhost
    This will be required to have create user specific tables.
    ```
    $ GRANT ALL ON studentdb.* TO 'authorized'@'localhost';
    ```

-   Grants all permissions on the userinfo table to checkuser@localhost.
+   Grant all permissions on the userinfo table to checkuser@localhost.
    This is done for security reasons (though it might not matter so much in the end)
    ```
    $ GRANT ALL ON studentdb.userinfo TO 'checkuser'@'localhost';